5 Minute Recipes/ Asian Recipes/ Drinks/ Japanese/ Recipes

 First, gather your ingredients: See recipe card below for measurements.

-4. Optional: Add your sugar to your liking to the matcha tea and whisk again until dissolved.
+2. Optional: Add sugar (if using) to the matcha tea and whisk again until fully dissolved.

-5. Heat the milk in the microwave for around 40 seconds on high, or in a small saucepan on the stovetop for around 2 minutes on low.
-If you have a milk thermometer, you want the milk to reach around 65°C / 150°F, ready to froth.
+3. Heat the milk in the microwave for around 40 seconds on high, or in a small saucepan on the stovetop for around 2 minutes on low.
+If you have a milk thermometer, you want the milk to reach around 65°C / 150°F, which is an ideal temperature for frothing.

-7. Pour the matcha tea into your favourite mug, followed by the warmed and frothed milk.
-Optional: Garnish with a light sprinkle of matcha powder and sugar.
+5. Pour the matcha tea into your favourite mug and top with the warmed and/or frothed milk.

-4. Optional: Add your sugar to your liking to the matcha tea and whisk again until dissolved.
+2. Optional: Add sugar (if using) to the matcha tea and whisk again until fully dissolved.

-6. Add in your choice of milk to just cover the cubes, leaving a little space at the top for your matcha.
+4. Pour in your choice of milk until the ice cubes are just covered, leaving a little space at the top for your matcha.

-7. Slowly pour over your matcha tea for a nice two layer effect to serve.
+5. Slowly pour in the bloomed matcha tea for a nice two layer effect to serve.
 Give it a quick stir before drinking, and enjoy!

 Wandercook’s Tips